Entirety of cuspidal Eisenstein series on loop groups: -finite cusp forms decay exponentially

 In this section we give an example of a non-$K$-finite yet smooth cusp form which does not satisfy the exponential-type decay statement present in Theorem~\ref{mainthm}.
 It is a theorem of \cite{rapiddecay} that all smooth cusp forms have rapid decay, but the proof does not give the uniformity of constants present in the stronger statement (\ref{thm:uf}) from Theorem~\ref{thm:uniform}.
 The example here shows that not only is this uniformity impossible, but furthermore that its failure is very common:~this is because we show that the decay is governed by an arbitrarily chosen Schwartz function (relatively few of which decay faster than an exponential).

 We give an example for the group $SL(2,\R)$, though the phenomenon is certainly much more general.
 Let $\pi$ be any cuspidal automorphic representation for $SL(2,\Z)\backslash SL(2,\R)$.
 We will demonstrate it has non-$K$-finite smooth vectors which violate (\ref{mainestimate}).
 To do this it is convenient to use the notion of {\em automorphic distribution} as in \cite{microsoft}.
-The representation $\pi$ has an automorphic distribution $\tau$ which embeds smooth vectors $v$ for some principal series representation\footnote{This is the case even if the representation is not itself principal series, e.g., discrete series.} to automorphic forms $\phi$:
+The representation $\pi$ has an automorphic distribution $\tau$ which embeds smooth vectors $v$ for some principal series representation to automorphic forms $\phi$:

+Such an embedding exists even when $\pi$ is itself not a principal series representation, e.g., a discrete series representation.
 In the line model, the Schwartz space is an embedded subspace of smooth vectors.
 If $v$ corresponds to a Schwartz function $f(u)$, then $\pi(n_x)v$ corresponds to $f(u-x)$ and $\pi(a_y)v$ corresponds $f(\f uy)|y|^\mu\sgn(a)^\d$, where $\mu\in \C$ and $\d\in \Z/2\Z$ depend on the archimedean type of the representation $\pi$.
 The distribution $\tau$ is periodic, hence tempered (meaning that it can be integrated against arbitrary Schwartz functions).
 Its restriction to the real line has a Fourier series,

 with coefficients that grow at most polynomially in $n$ (see \cite{microsoft}).
 Thus

 The estimate (\ref{mainestimate}) implies exponential decay (of the same caliber) for each Fourier coefficient of $\phi$, in particular the first coefficient.
 In particular, it implies $\widehat{f}(-y)$ decays faster than the exponential of some fractional power of $y$.
 However, it is an arbitrary Schwartz function, and not all Schwartz functions have that decay property, e.g. $y\mapsto e^{-(\ln(y^2+1))^2}$.
 We conclude that the exponential decay estimate (\ref{mainestimate}) does not hold for all smooth cusp forms.